TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.7 Mutlipole Expansion of a Potential/Description.md

 This project was significantly smaller than the previous project, but it still has some important moving parts.
 For my description of the project, I want to break it down into two different parts.
 The first part of this project was my representation of the different multi-poles and the second part was the GUI that goes with the program itself.

 ### Groundwork For Multi-Poles
-In order to program each of the multi-pole contributions, I firsted needed to figure out what each of these multi-poles were.
+In order to program each of the multi-pole contributions, I first needed to figure out what each of these multi-poles were.
 The book has many different representations for these, but I ended up using the one derived from spherical harmonics after simplifying.
 This makes things a bit easier to determine which multi-pole belongs to what, as they are multiplied by their respective moments.
 The definition the book gives is as follows.

 $$ \Phi(r, \theta) = -\frac{GM}{r}\left[1 - \sum_{\ell = 1}^{\infty}J_{\ell}\left(\frac{R_{p}}{r}\right)^{\ell}P_{\ell}\left(\cos(\theta)\right)\right] $$

 Where $M$ is the mass of the object, $R_{p}$ is an arbitrary reference radius, $J_{\ell}$ is the multi-pole moment, $\ell$ is the degree of the Legendre Polynomial, and $P_{\ell}\left(\cos(\theta)\right)$ is the Legendre Polynomial itself.
 It should be noted that the book technically starts the sum at $\ell = 2$ instead of $1$, as it was shown earlier in the book that this value is $0$ when our origin is at the center of mass.
 I wanted to leave this term in here as it will show up in the program, and it would have been much harder to remove it.
 The book also mentions for most bodies that are symmetric about the equatorial plane, the odd multi-pole moments end up being 0 as well.
 My program still includes them for a showcase, even if they don't really exit.

 This equation pretty much gives me what I need to plot.
 I want the user to provide a value for $\ell$ and I want my program to spit out what each value does.
-For simplicity, our units can be such that the $\frac{-GMJ_{\ell}}{r}$ term ends up being 1, as I really only want to show the difference between the maximum and mimimum for each multi-pole.
+For simplicity, our units can be such that the $\frac{-GMJ_{\ell}}{r}$ term ends up being 1, as I really only want to show the difference between the maximum and minimum for each multi-pole.
 That means we only need the Legendre Polynomials.
 These are defined as follows using the back of the book.

 $$ P_{\ell}^{m}(x) = \frac{(-1)^{m}}{2^{\ell}\ell!}\left(1 - x^{2}\right)^{m/2}\frac{d^{\ell + m}}{dx^{\ell + m}}\left(x^{2}-1 \right)^{\ell} $$